 Computing System Lab.
-(Nakamura and Takase Lab.) http://www.hal.ipc.i.u-tokyo.ac.jp/ Professor Hiroshi Nakamura Associate Professor Hideki Takase Our goal is to establish a design methodology for high-quality computing in which advanced interactions between the physical world and the cyber world are realized.
+(Nakamura and Takase Lab.) https://hal.ipc.i.u-tokyo.ac.jp/en/ Professor Hiroshi Nakamura Associate Professor Hideki Takase Our goal is to establish a design methodology for high-quality computing in which advanced interactions between the physical world and the cyber world are realized.
 Here, high-quality includes performance, responsiveness, power consumption, reliability, and security.
 These qualities are in a trade-off relationship, and the system needs to be optimized according to its characteristics and requirements.
 We are researching the comprehensive system-level design methodology to optimize the entire system, including edge devices, such as sensors and robots, servers, and networks by coordinating device, circuit technology, architecture, and software.
 (1) Cyber-physical systems: Cyber-physical systems connect everything in the physical world to the Internet, process enormous amounts of obtained data in the information or cyber world, and work on the physical world.
 We are conducting research on optimization of computing to improve performance, responsiveness, power efficiency, reliability, and security by making full use of characteristics of the target processing task.
+(2) Highly Efficient Accelerated Computing: To achieve significant computing capability increases, we are researching acceleration technologies at low cost and low power by specializing in targeted domains.
+Specific domains include machine learning, probabilistic graphical model, and homomorphic encryption, and so on.
+Also, focusing on coarse-grain reconfiguration architecture (CGRA), which optimizes execution according to the characteristics of processing, we are studying circuit configuration and reconfiguration schemes, granularity optimization, and the co-design of these and compilers.
+In addition, we are also working on quantum computing based on new computing principles.
+(3) Distributed Machine Learning for IoT Environments: We are conducting research on the fundamental theory and platform technologies for distributed machine learning.
+Mainly focusing on Federated Learning, we are researching processing allocation optimization that adapts to dynami